-Zina Saro-Wiwa is a video artist.
-She lives in Brooklyn, New York but also works in Niger Delta in Nigeria where she where she founded the contemporary art gallery Boys’ Quarters Project Space in the city of Port Harcourt.
-Alongside her multi-channel videos, Saro-Wiwa makes photographs, documentaries and films.
-She also creates food-related projects and curates exhibitions regularly.
+Zina Saro-Wiwa is an artist working primarily with video but also photography, sculpture, sound and food.
+She lives and works in Brooklyn, New York as well as running a practise in the Niger Delta region of Nigeria where she founded the contemporary art gallery Boys’ Quarters Project Space for which she regularly curates.
 Saro-Wiwa is one of Foreign Policy Magazine’s Global Thinkers of 2016 recognized for her work in the Niger Delta.
 She was Artist-in-Residence at Pratt Institute, Brooklyn 2016-2017 and in April 2017 was awarded a Guggenheim Fellowship for Fine Arts.

 Since her New York debut she has been commissioned by the Menil Collection and Seattle Art Museum, has had work shown at the Pulitzer Foundation, Moderna Museet in Stockholm, Stevenson Gallery, Goodman Gallery, Nikolaj Kunsthal, Tate Britain, Fowler Museum in LA, the Brooklyn Museum and many other institutions.

-Saro-Wiwa’s work can be found in museums and private collections around the world including Krannert Museum and The Walther Collection.
+Saro-Wiwa’s work can be found in museums and private collections around the world.